VSainteuf/pastis-benchmark/README.md

 PASTIS-R can be used to evaluate optical-radar fusion methods for parcel-based classification, semantic segmentation, and panoptic segmentation.
 For more details on PASTIS-R, refer to our recent paper on multi-modal fusion with attention-based models ([preprint](https://arxiv.org/abs/2112.07558v1)).

+## Updates

+- **27.06.2022 Major Bugfix** :beetle: A bug in the panoptic metrics was driving the Recognition Quality down artificially.
+The bug is now fixed and the metrics have been updated here and on Arxiv.
+Across experiments, solving this bug improved PQ by ~2-3pts on PASTIS.
+See [this issue](https://github.com/VSainteuf/utae-paps/issues/11) for more details.
+If you have been using the PASTIS benchmark, you can simply re-evaluate your models with the corrected implementation.

 ## Usage
 - **Download**